SudoSharma/bimpm_implementation/README.md

 # Requirements
 ## Environment
 The `setup.sh` script will create an `bimpm` conda environment for the CPU and download all requirements found in the `requirements.txt` file.
 It requires you to specify the specific distribution of Anaconda you have on your computer or VM, so please be sure to edit that properly in the script.
-You can run it as such:
+This script also replaces the en-core-web-sm model from spaCy requirement with a direct release download because of the way spaCy handles pip downloads of models.
+If you try and directly download the requirements.txt file into your environment, you will hit a 'resource not satisfied error'.
+Therefore, it's best to create a fully build environment by running the setup script as such:

     ./setup.sh